BananaTigeer/TrackMAPI/Readme.md

 ## __Running the application after a successful Jenkins Build__
 After a successful Jenkins pipeline build and push to Dockerhub.
 Navigate to the project directory `/TrackmAPI/src/main/resources/playtest2`

+Note: _We may free up resources by stopping Jenkins and Keycloak since we're not using them anymore._

 Before running docker-compose, we need to disable the running local mongodb to avoid port use conflicts:

      systemctl stop mongodb.service